tubearchivist/tubearchivist/README.md

 - [lamusmaser/ta_fix_for_video_redirection](https://github.com/lamusmaser/ta_fix_for_video_redirection): Script to fix videos that were incorrectly indexed by YouTube's "Video is Unavailable" response.
 - [RoninTech/ta-helper](https://github.com/RoninTech/ta-helper): Helper script to provide a symlink association to reference TubeArchivist videos with their original titles.
 - [tangyjoust/Tautulli-Notify-TubeArchivist-of-Plex-Watched-State](https://github.com/tangyjoust/Tautulli-Notify-TubeArchivist-of-Plex-Watched-State) Mark videos watched in Plex (through streaming not manually) through Tautulli back to TubeArchivist
+- [Dhs92/delete_shorts](https://github.com/Dhs92/delete_shorts): A script to delete ALL YouTube Shorts from TubeArchivist

 ## Donate
 The best donation to **Tube Archivist** is your time, take a look at the [contribution page](CONTRIBUTING.md) to get started.